-Steve Bauer is a Fellow in the Chartered Institute of Arbitrators.
-For more than 40 years, Steve has helped parties resolve disputes related to technology, life sciences, intellectual property, and license and collaboration agreements.
-Although based in Boston, Steve’s practice is international.
-Steve is vice-chair of the ADR Committee of AIPPI, the largest international IP law society.
+Steve Bauer is a Fellow in both the UK-based Chartered Institute of Arbitrators and the US-based College of Commercial Arbitrators.
+For more than 40 years, Steve has helped parties resolve disputes related to technology, life sciences, intellectual property, and R&D, license and collaboration agreements.
+From his base in Boston, Steve’s practice is international.
+Steve is Chair of the ADR Committee of AIPPI, the largest international IP law society.
+He is on the WIPO and JAMS panels, and has been on arbitrations administered by the ICC, AAA, and ICDR,

 Until recently, Steve taught MIT's undergraduate course on intellectual property, and Boston University Law School’s IP trial advocacy class.
 Steve currently is on the Board of, and was Counselor to, the Boston IP Inn of Court.